Moorefield girls discover Deep Harmony

 “They learn to co-operate together through different cultural groups and they have learned to be more open to change and to respectfully engage in other people’s art forms and do cultural appreciation rather than cultural appropriation.”

 For Moorefield Girls High Principal Natalie Hale, the six-week program has been an incredible success and a vital cog for a school in Sydney’s south that represents more than 60 different cultural groups.

 “We’re trying to build the right knowledge and the right skills for kids to make sure racism isn’t present in their lives – give them the skills to recognise it, and the confidence to call it out,” Ms Hales said.

 “The program has been phenomenal; the message is delivered in exactly the right way to embrace it.”

-While the program at Moorefield Girls High School was tailored for Year 7 students, it has the scope to be taught from Year 4 through to Year 12.
+While the program at Moorefield Girls High School is tailored for Year 7 students, it has the scope to be taught from Year 4 through to Year 12.

-Funded by the Australia Council for the Arts, Dr Jacobs said she was hopeful of Deep Harmony returning this year and spreading throughout the country; the thought being that other artists from different backgrounds could talk about their experiences with racism before a celebration with dance or music from their own culture.
+Funded by the Australia Council for the Arts, Dr Jacobs said she was hopeful of Deep Harmony returning in 2023 and spreading throughout the country; the thought being that other artists from different backgrounds can talk about their experiences with racism before a celebration with dance or music from their own culture.